 Once you have all the above mentioned elements, it is time to think about marketing and ticket sales.
 Pre-sales are a must for student parties.
 The basic principle is simple – a discount is given to students buying their tickets in advance.

-Using an online ticketing platform, early bird prices can be set-up and scheduled in advance with just a few clicks.
+Using an online ticketing platform means early bird prices can be set-up and scheduled in advance with just a few clicks.
 You will find more details in our dedicated article.
-You don’t even have to print the tickets, the students can download them on their phones and print them only if absolutely necessary.
+You don’t even have to print the tickets, students can download them on their phones and print them only if absolutely necessary.

 If your student party is restricted to the people at your school, you only need to create a Facebook event – with a link to your Weezevent minisite – that you will post on your school’s student group Facebook page.
 If your event is open to the public, you can ask acquaintances to post your Facebook event on their school’s student groups.
 You can also post on the pages of student groups in your town.